- Extra 1 ~ A Day in the Museum

 “Yeah… That’s sure, although it seems that there were also terrorist groups and religious fanatics waging their war inside those areas and its countries.
 But, generally, we have to take into account that most digital archives and data were lost during the war.
 After the cyberspace and its global network collapsed, there was no reliable data management.
 Even the satellites were useless…”

 “Wow… But they were able to drop atomic bombs…”

 “Yeah,” she sighs.
 “It’s said that during the war, all war museums were raided and its arms, even primitive ones, were used…

-“Several countries ware able to recover with more ease than others after the CA-day, the Cyber-Apocalypse, and prepared themselves for war.
+“Several countries ware able to recover faster than others after the CA-day, the Cyber-Apocalypse, and prepared themselves for war.
 Either because it was tradition, politics or the lack of access to the global network.”

 “Wow… then… wasn’t Africa…”